The session resource

 A standard SSE stream at theeventSourceUrl:

 StateChange events.
 Each event names the account and the collection whose state moved, plus the new state string.
-Use types=Email,Mailbox to filter to specific collections, ping= for keep-alive interval, and access_token= for browser authentication (see above).
+Use types=Email,Mailbox to filter to specific collections, ping= for the keep-alive interval, and stream_ticket= for browser authentication (see above).
 The stream is scoped to the authenticated account and organization — you only receive your own changes.

 WebSocket